scalawithcats/scala-with-cats/src/raw/monads/state.md

 a calculator for post-order integer arithmetic expressions.

-In case you haven't heard of post-order expressions before (I wouldn't be surprised if you haven't), they are a notation where we write the operator *after* its oprands.
+In case you haven't heard of post-order expressions before (I wouldn't be surprised if you haven't), they are a notation where we write the operator *after* its operands.
 So, for example, instead of writing `1 + 2` we would write:

 ```scala